execution-flows/flow-compose/README.md

 ___Flow Compose___ enables functions to call other functions using alias names instead of direct references.

 1. The flow configuration defines which alias maps to which function.
-2. This allows most functions to be defined as nullary functions — functions without any arguments.
+2. This allows most functions to be defined as **nullary functions** — functions without any arguments.
 3. As a result, the codebase becomes a repository of interchangeable functions, where any function can be composed with any other function.

-Of course, the composition must still make sense within the business domain.
+Of course, the composition should still make sense.
+However, the ability is there.

 ## Key Features